Strangemother/py-rocket-example/docs/game/adverts.md

 > Welcome to The Peoples United Freedom Republic of Gecko Planitia - where peace floats with harmony.
 Please consider stopping at a One Corp biological upgrade center for your free mandated telomere test.
 > And remember!
 Always enjoy the everlasting homage to the great Gecko Habit of the One Corp Council Cluster.

+---

+Has your alpha droid gone rouge?
+Not to worry.
+Introducing the new dialasense therapy chip from Robo fomo slomo co.
+Whether it's a robot who's creator has abandoned them as a prototype

+    [graphic of a lonely sad robot]

+or one whose motherboard was distant,

+[.. an animation scene of two robots being parted, with a smaller robot waving its arms at a larger robot yelling
+        in disinctly adult robotic male voice:]

+    "PAPA...
+NOOO!..."

+[The very large robot also held back by humans waves and yells back in a younger sounding voice]

+    "QUEBEC!
+NOOOO...."

+[large robot responds]

+    "ROMERO!
+NOOOO...."

+[again, the small robot reponds]

+    "SIERRA!
+NOOOO...."

+[The sound and animation fades out of the two robots, as they progress through the alphabet].

+     Robofomoslomoco has got you covered.
+For the reasonable price of all of your assets we'll send you the chip and install it with the joy joy extra cost of one extra.
+The Robofomoslomoco dialasense therapy chip - for those fortunate enough to afford stability.

+---

+Is your glass atmosphere container getting robot oil splurged all over it?
+You've got 2 options.
+1, stop robots having unsolicited back alley relations.
+But we all know that's not an option. (remember the riots of 2522) Or 2, use basic Joe's gunk and junk removal service.
+Basic Joe's - it's us or stay dirty.

+Has your transparent Aluminium oxynitride ceramic Oxyglobe gained more than 2 point 4 degrees of fresnel diffraction - because your Robot Honey was unsolicitly drilled in a skyway back alley?
+Well cease breaking those pesky 428 933 standard optic laws and slide on to basic Joe's gunk and junk removal service.
+Polarize your coefficients and align those cubic spinels with a spray of Alu-oxy-frez-not today.
+Basic Joe's - it's us or stay dirty.